pomkos/pomkos/README.md

 # Hi there 👋

 - Working on: breaking into the data science sector
-- Current pet project: examining protest types in the US 2019-2021, creating an animated map
+- Current pet project: creating interactive Streamlit sites for past ML projects
 - Learning about: the digital nomadic life, and how to integrate working out into it
-- Ask me about: entropy
+- Ask me about: entropy, Parkinson's, exercise
 - Fun fact: cats have twice the neurons in their cerebral cortex as dogs

 __Notable links__